ANFTechTeam/ANF-Azure-Dashboard/README.md

 ## 📸 Screenshot

-Screenshot of the dashboard in action: **NB.** New screenshot to follow with better clarity.
+Screenshot of the dashboard in action:
 ![Azure Dashboard](./screenshots/Screenshot.jpg)